SEND Information

 ASDAN Personal and Social development compliment this and provides a range of accreditation from Entry 1 to level 1 and 2, as appropriate.

-In addition to this, all students take part in vocational skills on where there are opportunities to work on skills for employment based on the ASDAN Life Skills Challenge units.
+In addition to this, all students take part in vocational skills where there are opportunities to work on skills for employment based on the ASDAN Life Skills Challenge units.

 How are decisions made about the type and amount of support my child/young person will receive?